Okuhle505/Sunrise-Bakery-Website/README.md

 - Hunt, J. (2023) A display case filled with pastries in a bakery.
 Unsplash.
 Available at: https://unsplash.com/photos/a-display-case-filled-with-pastries-in-a-bakery-Qbbx1z7qilA (Accessed: 13 August 2026).
 - Tarazevich, A. (n.d.)
 Chefs having fun with bread and bagels in a bright kitchen setting.
 Pexels.
 Available at: https://www.pexels.com/photo/man-in-blue-crew-neck-t-shirt-holding-brown-bread-6937487/ (Accessed: 13 August 2026)

-No external images are currently used in this website.
-Each image placeholder must be replaced only with an original image, a CC0/public-domain image, or an image used under terms that allow this educational website use.
-Record every final image in `content-research/images/image-source-register.md` and add its Harvard-style reference to this list.

-The Part 2 stylesheet is original work created for this student project.
-No external CSS framework, library, font, template or code snippet was used.